 King Street Veterinary Hospital’s dedicated surgical theatre allows us to perform a wide range of interventions, from elective procedures to intricate soft tissue and orthopaedic surgeries.
 While routine surgery can be performed by our attending veterinarians, Dr Nina Lorenz from Northern Rivers Veterinary Specialists performs our more complicated surgeries.

-To maintain normal body temperature, our heating pads are keeping your animal nice and warm during the anaesthesia.
-Our new pulse oximeters closely registers your pet’s oxygen level and blood pressure.
+To maintain normal body temperature, our patient warming blankets are keeping your animal nice and warm during the anaesthesia.
+Our new pulse oximeters closely registers your pet’s oxygen level, ECG, CO2 output, body temperature and blood pressure.
 All of our surgical patients receive intravenous fluids in order to maintain perfusion and compensate for any blood loss.
 A qualified nurse is monitoring your pet’s anaesthesia and a chart is recorded for every patient.
 King Street Veterinary Hospital strives in making all procedures as safe as possible for your pet.
 Excellent pain management protocols are put in place to ensure a smooth anaesthetic recovery.

 Soft tissue surgery